Is your business ready to go global?

 Also in Australia, our Adelaide Gateway uses 100% LED lighting to save more than 50% kW per year versus traditional lighting.
 Equivalent to a 4-star environmental Australian rating, the facility is also equipped with EV charging provisions and scalability.

-We’ve added many features with sustainability in mind.
+We’ve added many features green building and infrastructure in mind.
 As a G-SEED (Green Standard for Energy and Environmental Design)-certified building, the facility can generate renewable energy through 2,400 solar panels on its rooftop.
-This solar power supplies approximately 19% of the facility’s energy needs each month!
+This solar power supplies approximately 19% of the facility’s energy needs each month.

 A green roof reduces heat flow and energy consumption.
 And finally, 100% LED lighting helps save more than 22,000kW per year.